LEEDASILVA/tech-talk-code-execution-engine/code-execution-engine/slides.md

 and it looks something like the example here

-where it will run the code with the given arguments, you can see that it also contains a timeout of 3s, so if the code takes more then 3s it would kill the process
+It will run the code with the given arguments, you can see that it also contains a timeout of 3s, so if the code takes more then 3s it would kill the process

 -->